New Events Highlight WPU Founder’s Day Celebration, March 15, 2018

 William Peace University is proud to celebrate 161 years of success as part of its Founder’s Day celebration on Thursday, March 15, 2018.

 This year’s events mark a new era in celebrating our founder, William Peace, as the University will host a “Porch Talk” and inaugural “Founder’s Walk”, where University officials, alumni, students, faculty and staff, and community members will embark on a 20-minute walk to Mr. Peace’s gravesite at Raleigh City Cemetery, honoring the late Raleigh businessman and church elder.
-Mr. Peace’s gravesite was recently renovated and restored by the Raleigh City Cemetery and persevered as a historical landmark.
+Mr. Peace’s gravesite was recently renovated and restored by Raleigh City Cemetery Preservation Inc., and persevered as a historical landmark.
 In addition to the Founder’s Walk, the University will host live music on Main Lawn, as well as local food trucks.

 We are also celebrating Founder’s Day by making it a Day of Giving for the University.
 As we celebrate our past, make an investment in our future by making a gift to the University.
 In honor of our founding year, we are encouraging gifts of $18.57, $185.70, $1857.00 and etc. Make a gift and invite two others to follow your lead.

 - Porch Talk and Founder’s Walk

 2 p.m. – 5 p.m.